 Author uses the rope to help balance along the tunnel ledge.

-NOTE: Last year the amber-hued older lights were replaced with bright halogen bulbs so the ambience isn’t nearly as spooky.
-It’s still a fun hike, though!
+NOTE: A couple of years ago the amber-hued older lights were replaced with bright halogen bulbs so the ambience isn’t nearly as spooky.
+But there’s now a bunch of graffiti in there, and some of the bulbs are out so it’s still pretty spooky, though!

 The creek runs through the left tunnel, and you’ll cross on the lighted side on the right.